ChengHan111/GANs/README.md

 # GANs
 This is a brief go-through on some GANs.
 Some trained results are shown in these folders.
-Three datasets are applied in these approaches: celeb_dataset, MNIST dataset and animeface dataset. celeb_dataset and animeface dataset are for fake face generation.
+Three datasets are applied in these approaches: celeb_dataset, MNIST dataset, maps dataset, anime dataset and animeface dataset. celeb_dataset and animeface dataset are for fake face generation.
 During the experiments, I found that animeface talks more epochs to generate and ususally turns to an unsatisfied result.
 The reason might be the colorful background fools the generator when generating fake images.
 Celeb_dataset has a better result on generating faces.
 Number of epochs, GAN approach and dataset applied are marked at these result folders.